UPDATED: October 4, 2017

 Now there’s one other little trick I want you to know about Video Distribution.
 Usually your rack is going to be in the Basement, or at least in a room and location that’s a good distance away from where you watch your TV.
 You don’t want to have to walk all the way over there to load in your 4K Ultra HD Blu-ray that you just rented.
 Take your Master Bedroom for example.
 Rather than walking all the way to your Media rack, you hide a Blu-ray player in the Master Bedroom Closet.
-You run (2) Cat5e or Cat6 from your Blu-ray player to your Media Rack, and now it works on your system.
+You run (2) Cat6 from your Blu-ray player to your Media Rack, and now it works on your system.
 You can enjoy your Blu-ray discs without having to walk all the way back to the house.

 Everyone Loves Video Distribution